 Moles are spots on the skin where pigmented cells have clustered together.
-They typically appear as light to dark brown spots on the skin that are either flat or raised.
+They typically appear as light to dark brown spots on the skin.
+They can be flat or raised.
 Most people have benign moles, which are harmless.

-Moles develop from pigment-producing cells in the skin called melanocytes.
-Normally, these cells are evenly distributed in your skin.
+Moles develop from cells in the skin called melanocytes.
+Normally, these cells are evenly spread out in your skin.
 When you have a mole, these cells have formed a cluster.

 Risk Factors TOP

-Most people have some benign moles that appear at birth, childhood, or adolescence.
+Most people have some benign moles that appear at birth through adolescence.
 Most adults have 10-40 moles.

-Benign moles, which can appear anywhere on the body, are usually:
+Benign moles can appear anywhere on the body.
+They look:

 Signs that a mole may be atypical include: